hu-macsy/lama_old/doc/user_guide/source/reference/solver/index.rst

 Solver
 ======

-LAMA provides different linear euquation solvers.
+LAMA provides different linear equation solvers.
 These are available in the ``src/lama/solver/`` directory.
-See the example for a short introduction how the solvers can be used.s
+See the example for a short introduction how the solvers can be used.
+For writing your own solver with see :doc:'here <writingSolver>'.

 Available Direct Solvers
 ------------------------